cmouse/pwkeep/README.md

 Quick start guide
 =================

 Run pwkeep -i to initialize a new storage into ~/.pwkeep.
-This will create an RSA key pair and a random master key.
+This will create an RSA key pair.

 If you want to tune the algorithm(s), key sizes and such, you can create ~/.pwkeep/config.yml (see below for syntax).